DisnakeDev/disnake/docs/api.rst

         The default auto archive duration for newly created threads being changed.

         :type: :class:`int`

+    .. attribute:: entity_type

+        The entity type of a guild scheduled event being changed.

+        :type: :class:`GuildScheduledEventEntityType`

+    .. attribute:: location

+        The location of a guild scheduled event being changed.

+        :type: :class:`str`

+    .. attribute:: status

+        The status of a guild scheduled event being changed.

+        :type: :class:`GuildScheduledEventStatus`

 .. this is currently missing the following keys: reason and application_id I'm not sure how to about porting these